-New digital technology project that aims to work with North East ports
+New digital technology project that aims to work with North East

 A NEW programme that aims to pilot smart digital initiatives to boost trade and foster economic growth in North East ports has been launched.